Days Without Strife

 This change also allows each player to specialize and focus on the part of the game they like best (and more importantly, stay away from the parts they dislike).
 Each Faction features 3 roles: The Speaker (in charge of diplomacy and espionage), the Commander (in charge of the military), and the Planner (in charge of resource management).

-Instead of controlling armies and capturing territory, each Wildcard instead had a unique ability that was largely disconnected from the map, such as generating free resources to sell, eavesdropping on conversations, or taxing certain actions.
-The Wildcards were given a separate victory condition from the Factions: They had to sell their unique services to the Factions and collect as much money as possible.
+Instead of controlling armies and capturing territory, each Wildcard instead has a unique ability that was largely disconnected from the map, such as generating free resources to sell, eavesdropping on conversations, or taxing certain actions.
+The Wildcards are given a separate victory condition from the Factions: They have to sell their unique services to the Factions and collect as much money as possible.
 Though these players would be alone, they had little actual stake in the world map and therefore had nothing to lose beyond a sale.
 Betrayal could not really hurt them.

 Though the idea of the Wildcards was created to let a few extra players into the game, it had the side effect of giving every player exponentially more diplomatic and tactical options.
 Each Wildcard is essentially parasitically linked with a certain mechanic, and if the Factions want to interact with that mechanic, they have to at least consider that Wildcard and their influence.
 It’s as though every button on the interface had an associated personality.
 Meanwhile, the Wildcards are often hyper-focused on their respective sphere of influence, with each one trying to convince the Factions the game is all about their mechanical slice.